UoB-COMSM0166/2025-group-11b/README.md

 These findings validate the sensitivity of the NASA TLX method and reinforce its reliability in detecting usability impacts across design conditions.

-# Applying System Usability Survey (SUS) to a Tower Defense Game
+### Applying System Usability Survey (SUS) to a Tower Defense Game

-## Overview
+#### Overview
-This document outlines the process of applying the System Usability Survey (SUS) to evaluate the usability of a tower defense game.
+This outlines the process of applying the System Usability Survey (SUS) to evaluate the usability of a tower defense game.
 The SUS is a standardized questionnaire used to assess the perceived usability of a system, providing a score between 0 and 100.

-## Step 1: Design the SUS Questionnaire
+##### Step 1: Design the SUS Questionnaire
 The SUS consists of 10 standard questions, but for this tower defense game, we adapt the questions to fit the gaming context.
 Below are the 5 questions shown in the image, adjusted for the game, rated on a 1-5 Likert scale (1 = Strongly Disagree, 5 = Strongly Agree).
 The full SUS would include all 10 questions, but we focus on these for brevity.

 ### Test